 Top Reasons to Visit

-You may be wondering what sets Pilanesberg Game Reserve apart from other National Parks and what makes it so unique.
+You may be wondering what sets Pilanesberg Game Reserve apart from other National Parks.
+What makes it so unique?
 Here are some of the best reasons to visit Pilanesberg:

-- Accommodation: The diverse set of accommodation options means that Pilanesberg reaches a wide audience.
-Whether you enjoy “roughing it” and camping out in the bush or fine wine in a big bubble- bath as you stare out the window of your luxury lodge, Pilanesberg has it all.
+The diversity of Pilanesberg’s accommodation options means that there is an offering to suit every taste.
+Whether you enjoy “roughing it” in a Safari tent in the bush, or a savouring a glass of fine wine in a big bubble-bath as you gaze out the window of your luxury lodge, Pilanesberg has something just for you.